brechtbilliet/brechtbilliet.github.io/_posts/2016-11-09-A-scalable-angular2-architecture.md

 Dumb components and smart components shouldn't know that you use Redux, or any other state management layer for that matter.
 They should not care how state is being managed.
 They just trust that it's being handled the right way.
 It's not their responsibility.
 The responsibility of the presentation layer is **"to present"** and **"to delegate"**.

-The snippet below might be an example of bad design, it's very tightly coupled to redux (we use [ngrx/store](https://github.com/ngrx/store) in this example):
+The snippet below might be an example of bad design because the component is very tightly coupled to redux (we use [ngrx/store](https://github.com/ngrx/store) in this example):

 ```typescript
 export class MyComponent{